-Performed by a mix of professional actors together with adults and children from local church and community groups, this promenade production took place on Easter Sunday, 1st April at 2pm at Duddingston Kirk, Edinburgh.
-The audience followed the actors from the initial “Last Supper” opening scene to the arrest in the Garden of Gethsemane, on to meet Pontius Pilate then, as Jesus took up his Cross, leaving the Church grounds, into the streets of Duddingston Village.
-Several scenes were enacted in the streets of the village before the audience returned to be met by the moving sight of the crucifixion.
-In another area of the garden the audience met the angel and women at the tomb before a spectacular lochside resurrection scene.
+A mix of professional actors together with adults and children performed the Duddingston Kirk Passion Play.
+They were drawn from local church and community groups.
+This promenade production took place on Easter Sunday, 1st April at 2pm at Duddingston Kirk, Edinburgh.
+The audience followed the actors from the initial ‘Last Supper’ opening scene to the arrest in the Garden of Gethsemane.
+On to meet Pontius Pilate then, as Jesus took up his Cross.
+Then the Passion Play left the Church grounds, for the streets of Duddingston Village.
+They enacted several scenes in the streets of the village.
+The audience then returned to be met by the moving sight of the crucifixion.
+In another area of the garden the audience met the angel and women at the tomb.
+Tis was before a spectacular loch-side resurrection scene.

-This promenade play was performed by twenty-four professional actors and musicians together with adults and children from local churches and community groups.
-The minister of Duddingston Kirk, the local Roman Catholic priest and the rector of the local Scottish Episcopal Church acted as narrators for the performance.
+Twenty-four professional actors and musicians performed this promenade play.
+Together with adults and children from local churches and community groups.
+The minister of Duddingston Kirk acted as narrator for the performance.
+As did the local Roman Catholic priest and the rector of the local Scottish Episcopal Church.

 Scenes from the Passion Play